haverkusz/tictactoe/README.md

 # Tic Tac Toe
-A rudementary Tic Tac Toe game on a website.
+A rudimentary Tic Tac Toe game on a website.
 Incompatible with internet explorer.